Eligibility by applicant

 - The university should not expect to have an equity stake in the company that is greater than 50% unless they can demonstrate some form of additional private investment into the spinout, beyond what is normally expected of a host (i.e., grant funding and performing the standard TTO support function do not count as additional investment).

 Recent graduates only

-- Applicants must be based in the UK and have been awarded their very first university degree, in any subject, no earlier than 1 January 2017.
-Undergraduate students are eligible to apply but must receive their degree before 30 November 2022 or the offer will be withdrawn.
+- You must have graduated from your very first university degree, of any type, in any subject, and from any university, no earlier than 1 January 2018.
+If you are still a student, you may apply but must graduate before 30 November 2023 or the offer will be withdrawn.

 International PhD students only

 - You must be a non-UK citizen, who completed/will complete your PhD viva at a UK university between 1 January 2021 and 30 November 2023.